-The imperial victory as the entering in the possession of a territory recovered from non-Christians signifies the renewal of the world, a new beginning under the sign of the Christian gospel.
-In the context of the victory of reconquista, royal entrances and the coming of Christian kings refer, sometimes explicitly, to the Christian reordering of the world, drawn from the Biblical discourse.
-In an essential and symbolic way, royal entrances have their origin in the Christian archetype, the entrance of Jesus in Jerusalem3 as a significant moment of the foundation of the Christian world, the victory and glory of a new world.
-The kings and emperors of the world also have a "sacerdotal function"4 which recalls and officiates a founding moment in Christian
+The imperial victory, as the entering in the possession of a territory recovered from non-Christians signifies the renewal of the world, a new beginning under the sign of the Christian gospel.
+In the context of the victory of Reconquista, roval entrances and the coming of Christian kings refer, sometimes explicitly, to the Christian reordering of the world, drawn from the Biblical discourse.
+In an essential and symbolic way, royal entrances have their origin in the Christian archetype, the entrance of Jesus in Jerusalem33 as a significant moment of the foundation of the Christian world, the victory and glory of a new world.
+The kings and emperors of the world also have a "sacerdotal function"34 which recalls and officiates a founding moment in Christian religion.
+Every royal or imperial entrance multiplies and reactivates therefore the entrance of Jesus in Jerusalem.
+The deductive equivalence between an imperial entrance and a victory in the fight against non-Christians is under the symbolic patronage of Jesus Christ, "rex invictus" and "rex immortalis et invisibilis."